-- Provider's name as well as any group affiliation - Street address(es) - Telephone number(s) - Website URL, as appropriate - Specialty, as appropriate - Whether the provider will accept new enrollees - The Provider's cultural and linguistic capabilities, including languages (including American Sign Language) offered by the Provider or a skilled medical interpreter at the Provider's office and whether the Provider has completed cultural competency training. - Whether the Provider's office/facility has accommodations for people with physical disabilities, including offices, exam room(s) and equipment. - 12) Primary Contractor must provide information required in 42 CFR 438.10 to enrollees electronically, and the information: - Must be in a format that is readily accessible - Must be placed in a location on the website that is prominent and readily accessible. - Must be provided in an electronic form which can be electronically retained and printed. - Is consistent with content and language requirements. - Must notify the enrollee that the information is available in paper form without charge upon request - E. Provider Enrollment Credentialing/Recredentialing - 1) In maintaining the Provider network, the Primary Contractor must establish written credentialing and recredentialing policies and procedures.
-Primary Contractors must adhere to credentialing requirements under the Pennsylvania Department of Health regulations, 28 Pa.
-Code §§ 9.761 and 9.762 for all State Plan Services Provider types as well as for Providers of in lieu of and in addition to services in the BH-MCO Provider network.
-Provider types interested in participating as a Provider within the network must obtain credentialing from the Primary Contractor (who will ensure the service is within the Provider's scope of practice) and approval from a county who wishes to offer the service.
-Credentialing policies and procedures must include, but not be limited to, the following criteria:
+- Provider's name as well as any group affiliation - Street address(es) - Telephone number(s) - Website URL, as appropriate - Specialty, as appropriate - Whether the provider will accept new enrollees - The Provider's cultural and linguistic capabilities, including languages (including American Sign Language) offered by the Provider or a skilled medical interpreter at the Provider's office and whether the Provider has completed cultural competency training. - Whether the Provider's office/facility has accommodations for people with physical disabilities, including offices, exam room(s) and equipment. - 10.
+Primary Contractor and/or its BH-MCO must provide information required in 42 CFR § 438.10 to enrollees electronically, and the information: - Must be in a format that is readily accessible. - Must be placed in a location on the website that is prominent and readily accessible. - Must be provided in an electronic form which can be electronically retained and printed. - Is consistent with content and language requirements. - Must notify the enrollee that the information is available in paper form without charge upon request.